What information is needed for a home insurance quote?

 - Your history of home insurance claims: You’ll need to disclose whether you’ve filed any home insurance claims within the last 3-5 years.
 This is a particularly important detail for insurers to know.

-- Recent renovations or updates: If you’ve recently renovated or made upgrades to your home, like installing a new roof, electrical system or security system, share that information on your quote application to ensure your quote for coverage is accurate to the value of your home.
+- Recent renovations or updates: If you’ve recently renovated or made upgrades to your home, like installing a new roof, electrical system or security system, share that information on your quote application to ensure your quote for coverage is accurate to the current condition of your home.

 - How long your home has been insured, and with whom: You’ll be asked to disclose how long your home has been insured for (assuming the home isn’t brand new), and who your current insurance company is, to ensure there are no gaps in your coverage.